Davismk3/FDM-solvers-navier-stokes/README.md

 # Navier-Stokes and Heat Equation Finite Volume Solver

-The following repository contains scripts for solving and validating the incompressible Navier-Stokes equations using using the finite difference / finite volume method.
+The following repository contains scripts for solving and validating the incompressible Navier-Stokes equations using the finite difference / finite volume method.
 The intermediate velocities are solved for, then corrected later after solving for the pressure gradient.

 ## Contents